JetBrains-Research/coqpilot/README.md

 When `CoqPilot` completion command is issued, it parses the currently opened file, extracts theorems that have complete proofs and processes them into a message history for the LLM.
 It helps LLM to keep the style and hallucinate less.

 For each `admit.` present in the file, an independent completion process is issued.
 If a valid proof is found, it is substituted in the editor. `CoqPilot` also allows a multi-round fixing procedure for the proofs from the LLM.
 I.e. if the proof was incorrect, compiler message could be automatically sent to the LLM with a request to repair it.
 It can now be configured in the settings.
-One can set the amount of attempts for the consequtive proof fixing with compiler feedback.
+One can set the number of attempts for the consequtive proof fixing with compiler feedback.

 As soon as at least one valid proof is found, it is substituted in the editor and the process is finished.